Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 He decided to sort his contacts into strong-Dominion, weak-Dominion, ambivalent, and anti-Dominion.
 He spent most of the evening cautiously weighing his correspondence and sorting it all out.

-In the end, a pattern emerged. the strong-Dominion faction was universally well-placed in all the Clans, and depressingly, they were strong amongst the Clan of Females as well.
+In the end, a pattern emerged.
+The strong-Dominion faction was universally well-placed in all the Clans, and depressingly, they were strong amongst the Clan of Females as well.
 It was a small group but they were *perfectly* positioned to effectively control Gaoian society, with enough of a nudge.

 He also noted his own Clan no longer matched the pattern and that would not remain unnoticed by a skilled adversary.
 He needed to plan and act quickly.
 Which of course left the question: what would he do?
 Dislodging that many all at once would not be possible with any subtlety.